23 Apr Lessons Learned

 I went to my primary care doctor who dismissed my attempts to discuss Dr Sarno and his mind body perspective on back pain.
 He also dismissed my concerns about the Atlantic Yards Project because he owned a condo near the project site and he thought it would increase the property value.
 I should have left in a rage, but instead I took his prescription for physical therapy.
 Spoiler alert: the physical therapy didn’t help, and neither did the acupuncture I sought on my own.
 My stress levels continued to increase and my pain got worse.
 I can recall struggling to walk from the physical therapy appointment on St. Marks place to the subway.

-As if trying to take care of a kid, a couple of film projects, and a falling down house, a month into the “Battle for Brooklyn” shoot we stumbled into an opportunity to buy a foreclosed house upstate for very little.
+As if trying to take care of a kid, a couple of film projects, and a falling down house wasn’t enough, a month into the “Battle for Brooklyn” shoot we stumbled into an opportunity to buy a foreclosed house upstate for very little.
 The house had been 80 percent renovated when it was foreclosed upon .
 It needed a lot of work, but the heavy lifting had been done as it had a new roof, new windows, new boiler and new plumbing.
-The bank was only asking 50k and someone had clearly put about 80k into it.
-We later found out that the work had been done using a stolen credit card which is why it had been seized.
+The bank was only asking 50k and someone had clearly recently put about 80k into it.
+We later found out that the work had been done using a stolen credit card which is why the house had been seized.
 When things are too good to be true, they probably are.
 We went ahead and jumped in because it seemed like too good a deal to pass up.

 While it was exciting, my stress went through the roof.
 Soon I could barely walk and I was trying to shoot while using a cane.
 A couple weeks later after a weekend of trying to get work done on the place upstate in between bouts of trying to un-cramp my calf, I woke up in so much pain I couldn’t move.
 An emergency call to a doctor got me some Vicodin so that I could be carried to a car and driven home to Brooklyn (by Sander Hicks- the main character in our film Horns and Halos- he was helping me to fix up the house).
 Over the next several weeks I barely improved as I tried to find a doctor who could help me.
 It was rough because we had a two year old daughter that I had been doing a lot of the daily care taking for as Suki was editing Code 33.